 What I Didn’t Liked

 Moana is not without its flaws, however.
 You’ve seen this story line of self-discovery from Disney time and time again, even if it is in a new setting.
 I would have maybe let this flaw go if the movie didn’t try to hit you over the head with its themes.
-At some points in the beginning parts of the movie, I even got annoyed by how not subtle the dialogue was pertaining to Moana and her growth as a character.
+At some points in the first act, some may even grow annoyed with its on-the-nose dialogue.

 While the argument can be made that Moana is made for a younger audience and it doesn’t have to contain the most clever script in the world, I would counter that recent animated movies such as Inside Out or Zootopia have done a far better job of mixing in heady themes into a kid friendly premise without making it so blunt.
 In my opinion, adults may get less out of Moana than other notable animated movies.

-However, that’s not to say that Moana is not an enjoyable ride.
-Moana is full of memorable songs which are sure to get some type of Oscar recognition on the future.
+That’s not to say that Moana is not an enjoyable ride.
+As a whole, Moana is full of memorable songs which are sure to get some type of Oscar recognition on the future.
 The talented Lin-Manuel Miranda (image below) did a fantastic job of creating and executing the musical numbers.
 The movie even poked fun at the music which I thought was very funny and refreshing.

-Overall, Moana is a solid entry into the Disney animated canon even with its flaws.
+Overall, Moana is a solid entry into the Disney animated canon.
 For its efforts, Moana receives a B+.